Destroyer795/Netwatchpy-package/README.md

 ## Features

 * **Real-time Dashboard:** A clean, terminal-based dashboard showing total download, upload, and current speeds.
+* **Persistent Quota:** Automatically saves your total usage, so you can track a monthly data cap across multiple sessions.

 * **Data Cap Monitoring:** Set a data limit (e.g., `10GB`) and see your usage on a real-time progress bar.
 * **Desktop Notifications:** Get native desktop notifications when you hit 80% and 100% of your data limit.
 * **Live Activity Log:** An interactive, scrolling log of all network activity, updated every second.